nickvourd/Supernova/README.md

 ### About Host Identifier

 Supernova tool utilizes a utility to identify the host machine's operating system.
-When used in conjunction with the `-guide` option, it checks if the host machine is running Linux and, if so, adds the `<Windows.h>` header in the C language decryption template.
+When used in conjunction with the `-guide` option, it checks if the host machine is running Linux and, if so, adds the `<Windows.h>` header in the C language decryption templates.

 The following code accomplishes this in the background: